Skip to Content

 3. Altered Behavior

-When big predators are brought up on dead meat and never have to hunt for themselves, mingle with the prey they can’t hunt, and entertain humans with tricks, they get further from their natural behaviors.
+When big predators are raised on dead meat and never have to hunt for themselves, mingle with the prey they can’t hunt, or entertain humans with tricks, they become further from their natural behaviors.
+Lack of learning valuable animal life skills such as hunting and social structures eventually alters the animal’s behavior.

 This alteration of the animals’ behavior will eventually do more harm than good.
 Reintroduced animals have a hard time coping with life in the wild after long periods away.